All Episodes

 I called him home a long time ago, but here he is.

-But even Mick Jagger, I mean, you know, with his, you know, uh twitchy moves on stage, the guy doesn't stop moving for an entire show.
+But even Mick Jagger, I mean, you know, with his, you know, twitchy moves on stage, the guy doesn't stop moving for an entire show.

-It's it's pretty pretty spectacular.
+It's pretty, pretty spectacular.

-They've always been one of our I mean, honestly, they've been one of my greatest and favorite bands ever.
+They've always been one of our, I mean, honestly, they've been one of my greatest and favorite bands ever.

-I love those guys, and I and listen, my admiration for those guys still getting out there and still doing this is just I I'm amazed, and my admiration for them is over the top.
+And listen, my admiration for those guys still getting out there and still doing this is just, I'm amazed.

 It really is.